 To the extent a position becomes open, the Advisory Board may help SKHHP Staff identify, recruit, and recommend new member(s) to be appointed by the SKHHP Executive Board.

-Advisory Board membership is voluntary and members retain the right to resign from their position at any time for any reason.
+Advisory Board membership is voluntary, and members retain the right to resign from their position at any time for any reason.

 Section V: Decision Making